 The producers have gone the extra mile to reduce surface drag, allowing the swimmer to conserve energy while thrashing through the water faster.
-Indeed, compared to traditional wetsuits, the water resistance when wearing a Sumarpo suit is as much as forty-five percent less.
+Indeed, compared to traditional wetsuits, the water resistance when wearing a Sumarpo suit is as much as 60% less.

 One of the significant challenges with a wetsuit is quickly getting in and out of it.
 In this case, there's a fabric called ECO-Slipskin lining that's so flexible it solves the problem convincingly.
 The technology in the suit digs eleven deeper: